-In August, as summer winds down, it’s a good time for you and your family to make plans to get the flu vaccine.
-The vaccine usually becomes available in mid- to late-August.
+Vaccinations are critical to your family’s good health.
+The flu vaccine usually becomes available in late summer or early fall.
 Getting the vaccine early can help prevent you and your family members from getting the flu throughout all of flu season.
 You can learn more about the flu and flu vaccine at Flu.gov.

 When taking yourself and your family for your flu shots, you can also ask your health care provider about other routinely recommended vaccines you might need.
 For example, you should make sure that the whole family is up-to-date on their DTap/Tdap and MMRV boosters, each of which protects against several serious diseases: